How to Craft Personal Vows

 The long answer?
 This is your moment, the main event.
 As such, these should take as long as you feel you need to adequately capture intent.

-Regardless, you and your spouse should agree upon a rough time estimate and communicate throughout the writing and rehearsal how long you each plan to take — as it can be, well, a bit of a bummer if one partner speaks mellifluously for seven minutes, then the other for only twenty seconds.
+Regardless, you and your partner should agree upon a rough time estimate and communicate throughout the writing and rehearsal how long you each plan to take — as it can be, well, a bit of a bummer if one partner speaks for seven minutes, then the other just does a "uhhh, yeah, what they said."
 Symbolically, this is a moment of parity and union: an exchange.
 So it should feel that way.
 Aligning together on a rough word count range can be a helpful guide to each of you.
+The Provenance Vow Builder helps you make sure your vows are balanced in length and tone.

 You should also consider the flow of the ceremony and the attention spans of your guests.
 Unless the wedding really is just you two (no guests, perhaps just an officiant), a wedding is inevitably something of a performance.
 A production.
 Personal vows are a moment to give voice to an authentic feeling.
 But they should still honor the larger framework and flow of the ceremony.